ssricardo/openapi-board/README.md

 ## Build

-Use the kubernetes config to setup a k8s cluster, based on docker images.
+Use the kubernetes and helm config to setup a k8s cluster, based on docker images.

+Bring the cluster up with:

+> helm install openapi-center ./ops/helm-chart

 ### From the sources